cihusss/dfaf/README.md

-# DFF: dynamic flex ad framework
+# DFAF: dynamic flex ad framework

 The goal of this project is to make html5 ad creation/implementation better in every way.

+# Key features

+* Dynamic media matrix driven
+* Dynamic sizes fed
+* Light & fast
+ * Native javascript only
+ * No third party depenencies
+* Easy to understand, use and repurpose

 ## Demo